-To become a Court Appointed Special Advocate, you must complete 30 hours of classroom training paired with 5 additional hours of courtroom observation.
+To become a Court Appointed Special Advocate, you must complete 21 hours of classroom training, 10 hours of online training at CASA University in addition to 5 hours of courtroom observation.
 CASA provides all the necessary training needed to be a Court Appointed Special Advocate.
-The classroom training takes place in a local conference room in Merced.
-The Courtroom observation takes place at the CASA office.
+Training takes pace at the CASA office.
+Courtroom observation is completed in the Dependency courtroom at the Merced County Courthouse.
 The comprehensive training will prepare you for many situations and give you a realistic sense of what responsibilities are included as a CASA Volunteer.

 Some Highlighted Training Topics Include:

 Understanding the principles and concepts that guide CASA volunteer advocacy.

 How a case enters the child welfare services system.

 Discerning/understanding personality, cultural background and socioeconomic differences when working with families.